TikTok Analytics – Basics and Most Important Features (2025)

 There are two possible types:

-• Creator account (if you are an artist, an influencer, a content creator, or a public figure)
+• Creator account (if you are an artist, influencer, content creator, or public figure)

-• Business account (if you are a retailer, a service provider or you have a brand or an organization)
+• Business account (if you are a retailer, service provider, or if you have a brand or organization)

 Step 7

-Provide some details about your TikTok account, mostly about the type of content that you usually create (art, cooking, personal blog, etc.).
+Please share some details about your TikTok account, specifically the type of content you usually create (art, cooking, personal blog, etc.).

 Step 8

-After you’ve completed this process, your account will be converted to a Pro account and you’ll be able to check your TikTok analytics.
+After completing this process, your account will be upgraded to a Pro account, enabling you to access your TikTok analytics.

 How to Access TikTok Analytics?

-TikTok analytics can refer to a certain video post from your profile (video analytics) or to the entire profile (profile analytics).
+TikTok analytics can refer to the analytics of a specific video post from your profile (video analytics) or the analytics of your entire profile (profile analytics).

-In both cases, you get some advanced analytics on TikTok that will certainly help you develop your channel, determine your target audience, and do a thorough content analysis on your profile.
+In both cases, you will receive advanced analytics on TikTok that will certainly help you develop your channel, identify your target audience, and perform a thorough content analysis of your profile.

 How to Access TikTok Analytics?